Our Purpose is to provide an organization for the graduates of the VGH School of Nursing and the UBC/VGH Collaborative programs:

 - to connect at special events such as our Annual Luncheon

-- to receive financial assistance for continuing education
+- to receive financial assistance for basic and continuing education bursaries

 - to preserve & display historical records & artifacts related to the School of Nursing, the Alumnae Assoc. & the Alumnae Building Society